 Cosmetically, you can’t beat the beautiful appearance of a shiny, new tooth crown atop a dental implant post—and both general and restorative dentists will recommend dental implants to almost any patient with missing teeth and a healthy jawbone.

-Implants allow you to mimic the look of your real teeth (cosmetic dentistry), preserve the health of your jaw and your surrounding teeth and gums (general dentistry), and replace missing teeth while restoring function to your bite (restorative dentistry).
+Implants allow you to mimic the look of your natural teeth (cosmetic dentistry), preserve the health of your jaw and your surrounding teeth and gums (general dentistry), and replace missing teeth while restoring function to your bite (restorative dentistry).

 Get Restorative and General Dentistry Treatments Today